Divisoria: Etymology

 Divisoria is a term of Spanish origin, which translates as "divide" or "division."
 A variation of the term is línea divisoria, which translates as "dividing line."
 While the term can be used in the general sense of division, it can also be used with a geographical connotation.

 This region was referred to as Divisoria due to its historical function dating back to the Spanish colonial period.
 That is, Divisoria "divided" Intramuros, the "gated city," from Parian, where the Chinese were racially segregated.
-It was only after this segregation that retail industry of Chinese merchants flourished, which is more approximate to the vision of Divisoria which now persists.
+It was after this division that the retail industry driven by Chinese merchants flourished, which led to the contemporary identity of Divisoria.